BrightRock Gold Corp. Announce - GuruFocus.com

 About BrightRock Gold Corp.

 BrightRock Gold Corp. is a lithium exploration company focused on developing its flagship project "Revival of the Midnight Owl Mine".
-Previously known in historical records as the "Lithium King Mine" located approximately 13 miles east of Wickenburg, Arizona.
-BrightRock Gold Corp. holds a 100% ownership and interest in the "Midnight Owl Mine" along with an adjoining 3000 acres, 147 lode claims.
-A lithium pegmatite project strategically located within 70 miles of two under construction battery plants.
-The Company is seeking to develop this portfolio of lithium-rich assets to become a major supplier of lithium-based products.
+Previously known in historical records as the "Lithium King Mine," it is located approximately 13 miles east of Wickenburg, Arizona.
+BrightRock Gold Corp. holds 100% ownership and interest in the "Midnight Owl Mine," along with an adjoining 4000 acres, or 196 lode claims.
+A lithium pegmatite project strategically located within 170 miles of three billion-dollar gigafactories under current construction.
+The company is seeking to develop this portfolio of lithium-rich assets to become a major supplier of lithium-based products.

 FORWARD-LOOKING STATEMENTS: